perticascatalin/GitBot/README.md

 - Set the following fields:
   - "repo_owner" - repository owner
   - "repo_name" - repository name
-  - "pages_of_reviews" - how many pages of reviews to process
   - "github_token" - needed if the repository is private